 - 1 teaspoon paprika

-- Combine the cream cheese, Greek yogurt, crab meat, garlic, Worcestershire, and 1/4 cup of the cheese in a bowl.
+- Combine the cream cheese, Greek yogurt, crab meat, garlic, Worcestershire, and Parmesan cheese in a mixing bowl.
 Stir.

 - Spread olive oil onto both sides of the salmon.
 Make cuts/slices into each of the pieces of salmon without cutting through the entire piece.

-- Stuff the crab, Greek yogurt, and cheese mixture into each of the slits.
+- Stuff the crab mixture into each of the slits.

 - Line a sheet pan with parchment paper.

 - Bake for 6-8 minutes.

 - Optional: Broil the salmon for 1-3 minutes to crisp the edges of the salmon and the brown the crab mixture on top.

 - You can make your own seafood seasoning using 1/4 teaspoon of: onion powder, garlic powder, crushed bay leaves, dried parsley, and dried chives.
 You can also simply use your preferred seasoning.